Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Thanks for putting this web site together, lots of good info.
 I am a traditional Guardsman at this stage of my career.
 I have just been activated for 4 months to lead the COVID-19 response in (state redacted).
 I will be Title 32 AD.
 If I get one of these cards while on AD for the 4 months, will I be able to renew it on my anniversary or do they check each year to verify status?

-First to answer your question, when Title 32 or Title 10 National Guard orders end, I believe (but have not 100% confirmed) that AMEX checks your active duty status every 2-3 years.
-That means you can continue to get the fees waived even after you have come off of active duty status.
+First to answer your question, when Title 32 or Title 10 National Guard orders end, I believe that Amex checks your active duty status monthly or quarterly in the MLA database.

-AMEX waives their annual fees on all personal cards 100% of the time for active duty US military and their spouses, as it has since at least 2012.
+Amex waives the annual fees on all personal cards for active duty US military and military spouses, as it has since at least 2012.

 Every Guard/Reservists who has contacted me and applied for SCRA or MLA with Title 10 or Title 32 orders has had the fees waived thus far.
 MLA or SCRA benefits were applied, no problems.